mbaily/fast_todo/README.md

   - When creating recurring todos, prefer explicit recurrence phrasing (e.g. "every Monday" or RFC-style rrules) to improve parsing accuracy.
   - If you see unexpected occurrences, check the todo's `recurrence_meta` and `recurrence_dtstart` fields (via the API or DB) to understand how the parser interpreted the text.

+## Completion types in list view

+The list view supports one or more "completion types" in addition to the built-in default completion state.
+Completion types are intended as lightweight, per-list markers (for example: "Done", "Reviewed", "QA", "Deployed") that you can mark on individual todos.

+Key behavior
+- Normal todo view (icons not hidden) view:
+  - The list is rendered as a table with one column for the default completion control and one additional column for each extra completion type defined on the list (ordered by creation time).
+  - Each extra completion type is shown as a small checkbox-like control in its own column.
+You can click the control to mark or unmark that completion type for the todo.
+  - A header row is shown when there are extra completion types so the column meaning is visible.

+- Hide-icons view:
+  - The list switches to a compact, linear layout (no per-row icon columns).
+In this mode the extra completion types are not shown as separate columns.
+Instead the row keeps a compact indicator (a green check glyph for completed items) and the todo text flows inline with fewer controls.
+  - The hide-icons mode is useful when you prefer a notes-like layout or want fewer interactive controls on the page.

+Important notes about semantics
+- Completion types are reference-only metadata for each todo.
+They do not change how priorities, recurrence, or other server-side logic behaves.
+- Marking a completion type does not re-order or re-prioritize todos automatically.
+Priority numbers and the app's priority-derived behaviors are independent of completion type flags.
+- Completion types are stored per-list and ordered by creation time; when extra completion types are shown in the table they follow that creation order so their columns are stable and predictable.

+If you want to change how completion types behave (for example, to make them affect ordering or filter results), that would need a server-side behavior change and is not the current behavior.

 ## Final notes and references

 This README section documents the common workflows for local and small-server deployments.
 For production, replace self-signed certs with CA-signed certs, secure `SECRET_KEY` storage, and run the server under a service manager (systemd) with proper logging and rotation.